 \end{proposition} Choose $\beta = {3} / (2(1-\alpha))$.
-The above proposition asserts that, in the mean estimation model, the convergence rate of the mean squared error of our recursive non-overlapping variance estimate is $n^{-{2(1-\alpha)}/{3}}$.
+In the mean estimation model, the above proposition asserts that the convergence rate of the mean squared error of our recursive non-overlapping variance estimate is $n^{-{2(1-\alpha)}/{3}}$.
 For $\alpha$ close to $1/2$, the latter rate approaches $n^{-{1}/{3}}$.
-This rate is faster than that of batch-means estimator in \citet{chen2016statistical}, which is $n^{-1/4}$.
-So, besides the advantage of recursive property, our estimator improves the convergence rate.
+This rate is faster than that of the batch-means estimator in \citet{chen2016statistical}, which approaches $n^{-1/4}$.
+So, besides the advantage of the recursive property, our estimator may improve the convergence rate.

-For general case, the analysis is much more complicated due to the nonlinearity.
-An upper bound for the convergence of recursive overlapping estimator is given in Section \ref{sec:nlcov}.
+In the general setting, the analysis is much more complicated due to the nonlinearity.
+Upper bounds for the convergence rates of online estimators for both overlapping and non-overlapping versions are given in Section \ref{sec:nlcov}.

-\subsection{Assumptions and Existing Convergence Results}
+\subsection{Assumptions and existing convergence results}

-In the work of \citet{polyak1992acceleration}, assumptions on objective function $F(x)$ and martingale difference $\epsilon_{n}$ are proposed to prove the asymptotic normality of ASGD estimate.
+In the work of \citet{polyak1992acceleration}, assumptions on the objective function $F(x)$ and the gradient difference are proposed to prove the asymptotic normality of ASGD estimate.
 Those assumptions are necessary for our problem since we adopt the ASGD as the point estimator and require the asymptotic normality for statistical inference.
-Those assumptions as well as some error bounds are also proposed in other literatures.
-We impose similar assumptions here and review some existing results in this section. \begin{assumption} Assume that the objective function $F(x)$ is continuously differentiable and strongly convex with parameter $\mu>0$.
+Those assumptions, as well as some error bounds, are also proposed in other literature.
+We impose similar assumptions and review some existing results in this section. \begin{assumption} Assume that the objective function $F(x)$ is continuously differentiable and strongly convex with parameter $\mu>0$.
 That is, for any $x_{1}$ and $x_{2}$,

 Furthermore, assume that $\nabla^{2}F(x^{*})$ exists and $\nabla F(x)$ is Lipschitz continuous in the sense that there exist $L>0$ such that,

 \end{assumption}